-The Master of Arts (MA) and Master of Science (MS) programs in chemistry provide advanced preparation for careers in government or industrial research or for doctoral study.
-The programs curricula are a blend of traditional and non-traditional, innovative courses that reflect the needs of modern chemistry.
-The UALR Department of Chemistry offers top-notch research, quality instrumentation and computer facilities, as well as individual attention to each student and a high quality of instruction.
-View the Chemistry Graduate Catalog here
+The program offers the Master of Arts and the Master of Science degrees in chemistry and cooperates with the Applied Science Program in offering the Applied Science Ph.D. in applied chemistry.
+The M.A. and M.S. degree curricula are a blend of traditional and nontraditional innovative courses that reflect the needs of modern chemistry.
+Research-quality instrumentation and computer facilities are available to students, as well as individual attention and a high quality of instruction.

-Applicants to the chemistry programs must have a baccalaureate degree from an accredited institution with a cumulative grade point average of at least 2.7 (4.0 scale), or 3.0 in the last 60 hours.
-Entering students will be counseled and placed in appropriate courses based on their performance on placement tests in the four sub disciplines of chemistry.
+- Baccalaureate degree from an accredited institution with a cumulative grade point average of at least 2.75 (4.0 scale), or 3.0 in the last 60 hours

-- Successful completion of written and oral defense (MS only).
+- Successful completion of written thesis and oral defense (M.S. only).